This is a 1-day workshop, date options:

 Meri is a geek, a manager, and a manager of geeks.
 She’s a CTO and also runs micro-consultancy ChromeRose, helping digital & technical teams be brilliant.
 An alumna of Procter & Gamble and the Government Digital Service, she has had a career spanning development, project, programme & product management and more recently engineering & operations leadership.
 She’s led teams ranging in size from 30 to 300, mostly with folks spread across the world.

+The Lead Developer is the perfect opportunity to connect with hundreds of technicals leaders and senior developers.
 If you'd like to get involved in supporting the conference, please get in touch to request a sponsor pack.

 Sign up to receive updates about The Lead Developer Conferences, including speaker previews, ticket launches, Call for Proposal details and other exclusive content.
 We won’t spam you and will only send you emails we genuinely think you’ll find interesting.
 You can unsubscribe at any time and you can find more information in our Data Promise.